adamscott/pico8-missing-builtins/README.md

 * you load `toolbelt.p8` in pico-8 to test it out first.

 ### About this license
 This library is under creative commons license [CC4-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See [LICENSE.md](LICENSE.md).
+It's the same license as the optional one on Lexaloffle's website.

-So, if you happen to publish a cart using this library, a shout-out this humble author and a link would be nice.
+So, if you happen to publish a cart using this library, it would be nice if you mention it.

+## Thanks
+To Lexaloffle, which this library would not exist without pico-8.